by Monica A. Ross, LPC

 That is an example of the brain’s ability to heal and repair and learn from an experience.
 I didn’t go through EMDR to work on that one.
 But sometimes, during some types of trauma, our brains are unable to heal and repair and so we go on living with the anxiety that the traumatic experience created.

 As therapists we’re not trying to place the client back in the memory as much as we are taking the client to a safe place where they can witness the memory without actually being in it.
-They maintain dual awareness of being both in our office and being in present place and time and looking through the memories of their lives.
+They maintain dual awareness of being both in our office and being in present place and time while looking through the memories of their lives.
 Some EMDR therapists will refer to this as kind of like being a passenger on a moving train looking at the scenery passing by through the window.

 These traumatic memories may have taken place yesterday or 50 years ago.